User fees cover all expenses

 Each community pays an allocated portion of the total municipal wastewater charge based on the volume of wastewater MCES treats from the community in the previous calendar year.
 Most communities cover their local sewer costs by charging a higher “retail” rate to residents and businesses.
 Learn more about municipal wastewater charges.

 MCES charges industrial customers to cover the cost of wastewater monitoring, treating higher strength discharges, and other costs.
 The charges are made in a variety of forms:

 - Strength charges for wastewater that has higher treatment costs than typical residential wastewater

 - Fees to liquid waste haulers who dispose of septage, leachate, and other hauled wastes directly into the regional wastewater system

-In total, MCES will collect about $13.8 million from industrial charges in 2017.
+In total, MCES collected about $13.7 million from industrial charges in 2018.

 Sewer Availability Charge (SAC)

 When we extend new sewer pipes into growing areas, or rehabilitate or replace aging pipes in older communities, we build enough capacity in those pipes to handle future growth.
 This is called reserve capacity.

 SAC is a one-time fee we bill local governments for use of the reserve capacity in the Metropolitan Disposal System.
 We charge SAC whenever a new property is built or an existing property renovation/remodel causes increased capacity demand.